RamonAsuncion/aurum/docs/programming_language.md

 ## File Structure

-The `bin/` directory is used to store the executable files for my interpreter.
+The `bin/` directory is used to store the executable files for the interpreter.

 The `lib/` is the standard library for Aurum.